 Electromagnetism - 6 credits

-Starting from the very general Maxwell equations, a bridge is layed toward the differential equations that govern the behaviour of the electrical field in free space.
-This simple differential equation is subsequently solved by use of simple mathematical functions in different cases or geometries.
-These cases cover all the real engineering problems or are fair approximations of them.
-This include the propagation of electromagnetical waves in free space or in waveguides like the coaxial cable, the rectangular metal waveguide en dielectric guides...
+Starting from the very general Maxwell equations, we end up with the differential equations that govern the behaviour of the electrical field in free space.
+This simple differential equation is subsequently solved using simple mathematical functions in different geometries and field configurations.

 Information and Communication Technology - 3 credits